Research group

 • Mr David Beck, Honours 2015; “Dewetted polymer patterns for atmospheric water capture”.

-• Manuel Ghezzi, PhD student “Functional surface micropatterns by dewetting of thin polymer films” 2012-2015; now Senior Researcher at Apollo Qu’mica, Mexico.
+• Manuel Ghezzi, PhD student “Functional surface micropatterns by dewetting of thin polymer films” 2012-2015.

-• Wei Zhao, Postdoc; “New polymers for water capture”, Oct-Dec 2014; current postdoc at AIBN, the University of Queensland.
+• Wei Zhao, Postdoc; “New polymers for water capture”.

 • Ben Hoatson, Summer scholar, 2014, “Polymeric superhydrophobic surfaces”.